STA 9890 - Fundamentals of ML: I. Introduction to ML

 Here \(\sigma^2\) is the ‘noise variance’ of the OLS model.
 (We will review the OLS model in much more detail next week.)

-Even a simple model like OLS is vulnerable to a bit of overfitting.
+Even a simple model like OLS is vulnerable to overfitting.
 It isn’t too big in this context and our formula above actually lets us see how it behaves:

 The \(n\to\infty\) behavior shouldn’t surprise you: the theme of “more data yields better estimation and smaller error” is ubiquitous in statistics.
 The behavior as \(p\) increases may not be something you have seen before.
 Later in this course, we will actually ask what happens if \(p > n\).
 Clearly, our formula from above can’t hold as it predicts negative MSE!
 But we’ll get to that later…